 Over the Counter Options

-For over the counter options to help keep sweat at bay on your big day, Zeichner recommends clinical strength antiperspirants because, “They contain a higher concentration of the active anti-wetness ingredient, which is aluminum salts,” such has Dove Clinical Strength ($7.89, available at Target), and Certain Dri ($5.67, available at Walmart).
+For over the counter options to help keep sweat at bay on your big day, Zeichner recommends clinical strength antiperspirants because, “They contain a higher concentration of the active anti-wetness ingredient, which is aluminum salts,” such as Dove Clinical Strength ($7.99, available at Target), and Certain Dri ($5.67, available at Walmart).

-In regards to application, most people don’t know that the best time to apply an antiperspirant is at night.
-“Antiperspirant‘s should actually be applied in the evening, when your body naturally makes lower levels of sweat.
+In regards to the application, most people don’t know that the best time to apply antiperspirant is at night.
+“Antiperspirant‘s should actually be applied in the evening when your body naturally makes lower levels of sweat.
 It will form a more effective plug at that time to prevent wetness the next morning,” says Zeichner.